-Dogs on the street (DOTS) cares for the dogs of the homeless community.
+Dogs on the street (DOTS) care for the dogs of the homeless community.
 They give homeless dog owners everything they need to look after their pets, including free vet care, food, poop bags and toys.
-We started working with DOTS in October 2018, and we’ve loved supporting the amazing work they do.
+We started working with them in 2018, and we’ve loved supporting the amazing work they do.

 This is a decision they have to face daily, because only 10% of hostels in the UK accept dogs.
-So clearly, it’s so important to have a charity that provides for the homeless and their pets, which overtime, become their lifeline.
+That's why it’s so important to have a charity that provides for the homeless and their pets, which over time, becomes their lifeline.

 From dog sanctuaries to foster programs, DOTS’ impact on the homeless community is huge.

-If you want to find out more about what DOTS do, or how you can get involved, head over their website.
+If you want to find out more about the amazing work DOTS do, or how you can get involved, let us know and we can help.